 as Bush senior had called it in 1980.
 He was saying that tax cuts would

 not increase government revenues.
-As you can see on the graph above (or get the update and more with this New App),
+As you can see above, the Voodoo

-the Voodoo failed just as Bush predicted, and the supply siders turned a
+performed just as Bush predicted, and the supply siders turned a 32-year

-32-year winning streak into a debt disaster that continues to this day.
+winning streak into a debt disaster that continues to this day.
+For

 compared to GDP every single year.
-In most other years it decreased.
+In most other years it decreases.

-Twenty years in a row can't be just an accident, but to understand you
+Twenty years in a row can't be just and accident, but to understand you

 need to learn the voodoo strategy.
-(Why graph Debt / GDP ?)
+(Why Debt / GDP ?)